gafoo173/HardView/README.md

   <img src="resources/logo.png" alt="HardView Logo" width="300"/>
 </p>

-# HardView - Hardware Information Library
+# HardView - Hardware Information Project

-HardView is a high-performance, cross-platform Library that provides detailed hardware and system information in structured JSON format.
-It supports both Windows (via WMI) and Linux (via sysfs/proc), and now includes advanced storage/SMART info and real-time performance monitoring.
+HardView is a project that includes Python, C++, and C libraries, Windows drivers, and tools for monitoring hardware and displaying its information through various sources, whether from the system or other libraries.
+It provides a unified interface for developers to access information via libraries and a user interface for end-users through the tools.

 ## HardView Project Overview